A complexity theory for non-local quantum computation: Reductions among NLQCs

 Next act with $(\mathbfcal{W}_{M'\rightarrow A'Al}^L\otimes \mathbfcal{W}^R_{M\rightarrow B'Br})^\dagger$ to produce

 Tracing out $M'$ to find the density matrix that describes $M$, we see that the system the referee obtains is

 Since this state does not depend on $s$, the CDQS protocol is perfectly secure.

-To establish approximate security in the case where $Cf$-$\mathbf{X}$ is approximately correct, we again note that the state produced on the referee's side is the same one as if we had made a black box invocation of the $Cf$-$\mathbf{X}$ protocol.
+To establish approximate security in the case where $Cf$-$\mathbf{X}$ is approximately correct, we again note that the state produced on the referee's side is the same one as if we had made an oracle invocation of the $Cf$-$\mathbf{X}$ protocol.
 Thus the state produced must be $\epsilon$-close to $\sigma(y)$, which is exactly $\epsilon$ security of the CDQS protocol. \end{proof}